The Human Truth Foundation

 q=188.

 Norway comes 15th-best in the world in terms of its responsibility towards the environment.
 This rank is calculated from 7 data sets.
-Norway performs the best in how quickly it ratified the 1993 Convention on Biological Diversity.
-It comes in the best 20 in its score on the Green Future Index39 (amongst the best in Europe) and in its environmental performance40.
-It does better than average in energy to GDP efficiency41.
-Norway does not succeed in everything, however.
-Norway does worse than average in its forested percent change 1990-201542 and in annual meat consumption per person43.
-And finally, it falls into the worst 20 for the rate of rational beliefs on the environment in the population44.
+Norway does the best in how quickly it ratified the 1993 Convention on Biological Diversity.
+It comes in the best 20 for its score on the Green Future Index39 (amongst the best in Europe) and in its environmental performance40.
+It does better than average in terms of energy to GDP efficiency41 and in its forested percent change 2000-202042.
+But, things could still be better.
+Norway does worse than average in terms of annual meat consumption per person43.
+And finally, it sits amongst the bottom 20 in terms of the rate of rational beliefs on the environment in the population44.

 Higher is better